About Washington / Baltimore HIDTA

 Maryland Department of Public Safety and Correction Services

-Colonel Jan Cahill, Superintendent
+Colonel C.J.
+Chambers, Superintendent

 West Virginia State Police